-- An identity-of-interest between the seller and buyer of real estate, on rehabilitation developments, results in a developer fee limitation as follows: - The Developer Fee for the acquisition portion will be limited to 3% of the acquisition costs or a minimum of \$5,000 (not including land). - The Developer Fee for the acquisition portion for preservation projects involving HUD/RD and PR-Law 173 will be limited to 5% of the acquisition costs or a minimum of \$15,000 (not including land). - The developer fee for the rehabilitation portion of a project will be limited to a percentage of development costs as follows:
+- An identity-of-interest between the seller and buyer of real estate, on rehabilitation developments, results in a developer fee limitation as follows: - o The Developer Fee for the acquisition portion will be limited to 3% of the acquisition costs (not including land) or a minimum of \$10,000. - The developer fee for the rehabilitation portion of a project will be limited to 10% of development costs.